 It’s a new year – a year filled with more promise, more excitement, and higher expectations than any year in recent memory.

-After we joyously celebrated the graduation of our class of 2014 in June, we spent the summer months gearing up for the coming academic year, which begins with Freshmen First Day on Aug.
-12 and the first day of school for all other students on Aug.
-13.
+After we joyously celebrated the graduation of our class of 2014 in June, we spent the summer months gearing up for the new academic year.

 Here at Whittier Union, our summer was spent in deep preparation for our continuing implementation of the new Common Core State Standards.
 This is our fifth year of implementation and our teachers devoted much of their summer time collaboratively planning and sharing the very best teaching strategies in order to take our students to higher levels of learning.